libjohn/intro2r-2019spring/README.md

 -------

 1. Download the zipped repository ![Download ZIP button](images/clone.png "Download ZIP button")

+    -   If using [RStudio.cloud](https://rstudio.cloud/) or the [Duke Docker instance](https://vm-manage.oit.duke.edu/containers/rstudio), use the `upload` button witin the **Files** tab to uplaod the zipped folder (which is the functional equivalent of the next two steps.)

 2. Unzip/expand the zipped repo as a folder **in your Documents Directory**
 3. Launch RStudio
 4. File &gt; New Project...